PALABSEGA-Inc-International/NSMB-Series/README.md

 Copyright © 2022 PALABSEGA Inc. International.
 All Rights Reserved.

 PALABSEGA Inc. Is In No Way Associated With Nintendo Co.
-Ltd., Microsoft Corporation And Other Companies.
+Ltd., And Other Companies.